How to book

 Is there an English voiceover for the test?

 Yes.
 The on-screen English (or Welsh) voiceover is available to all candidates and is particularly intended for people with dyslexia, reading difficulties or certain disabilities.
-You select it when you book or by asking at the test centre.
+You select it when you book — all adjustments must be requested at booking and cannot be set up on the day.

 Source: gov.uk — reading difficulty, disability or health condition